University of Bonn: Research Institutes

 The Institute for the Study of Labor (German: Forschungsinstitut zur Zukunft der Arbeit) is a private research institute that is funded by Deutsche Post.
-The institute concentrates on research on labor economics, but is also offering policy advise on labor market issues.
+The institute concentrates on research on labor economics, but is also offering policy advice on labor market issues.
 The institute also awards the annual IZA Prize in Labor Economics.
 The department of economics of the University of Bonn and the institute closely cooperate.The Max Planck Institute for Mathematics (German: Max Planck-Institut für Mathematik) is part of the Max Planck Society, a network of scientific research institutes in Germany.
 The institute was founded in 1980 by Friedrich Hirzebruch.

 The Max Planck Institute for Radio Astronomy (German: Max-Planck-Institut für Radioastronomie) was founded in 1966 as an institute of the Max Planck Society.
 It operates the radio telescope in Effelsberg.

 The Max Planck Institute for Research on Collective Goods (German: Max-Planck-Institut zur Erforschung von Gemeinschaftsgütern) started as a research group in 1997 and was founded as an institute of the Max Planck Society in 2003.
 The institute studies collective goods from a legal and economic perspective.

 The Center for Economics and Neuroscience, founded in 2009 by Christian Elger, Gottfried Wilhelm Leibniz Prize winner Armin Falk, Martin Reuter and Bernd Weber, provides an international platform for interdisciplinary work in neuroeconomics.
 It includes the Laboratory for Experimental Economics that can carry out computer-based behavioral experiments with up to 24 participants simultaneously, two magnetic resonance imaging (MRI) scanners for interactive behavioral experiments and functional imaging, as well as a biomolecular laboratory for genotyping different polymorphisms.